ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 # [Automatic Repeat Printing Module][selllink] User Manual
 ## :warning::bangbang:ATTENTION:bangbang:
 #### 1. Before using Automatic Repeat Printing feature, please confirm that the prints is easy to be removed from the printing platform while the hotbed is cooled.
 For details, please refer to [Important Notice][7]
+#### 2. Remove the M84 command from the "End G-code" of "machine setting" of slicing software.
-#### 2. It is recommended to purchase one 4-IN-1-OUT Non-mixing color hotend if you haven't it,  its printing quality is better than mixing color hotend when printing one color 3d prints.
+#### 3. It is recommended to purchase one 4-IN-1-OUT Non-mixing color hotend if you haven't it,  its printing quality is better than mixing color hotend when printing one color 3d prints.
 [Click Here to buy](https://www.aliexpress.com/item/1005002951777699.html)

 ## Contents